Criticism of religion: Counterarguments to claims that religion is harmful to society

 Some studies show that some positive links exist in the relationship between religiosity, moral behavior and altruism.
 Some studies have shown similar correlations between religiosity and giving.
+Historically, Christianity invented socially beneficial institutions like public hospitals, orphanages, poorhouses, or old persons' homes; government assistance to help those in need, private charities to the poor, homeless, and hungry; and expanded the moral compass to include strangers.

 Some argue that religious violence confuses religious moral rules and behaviour with non-religious factors.
 This includes the claim that events like terrorist bombings are more politically motivated than religious.
 Mark Juergensmeyer argues that religion "does not ordinarily lead to violence.
 That happens only with the coalescence of a peculiar set of circumstances – political, social, and ideological – when religion becomes fused with violent expressions of social aspirations, personal pride, and movements for political change", and that it is unreasonable to attempt to differentiate "religious violence" and "secular violence" as separate categories.
 While others assert religion is not inherently violent and while the two are compatible they are not essential and that religious violence can be compared with non-religious violence.

 C. S. Lewis suggests that all religions by definition involve faith, or a belief in concepts that cannot be proven or disproven by the sciences.
 Not all religious people subscribe to the idea that religion and science are mutually exclusive (non-overlapping magisteria) as do some atheists including Stephen Jay Gould.
 Biologist Richard Dawkins has said that religious practitioners often do not believe in the view of non-overlapping magisteria.

 According to a survey most religious groups in the United States have no general epistemological conflict with science or with the seeking out of scientific knowledge even if there are epistemic or moral conflicts with their faith.
 Strict creationists tend to have very favorable views on many of the different sciences.
 A study on a national sample of United States college students found that the majority of undergraduates in both the natural and social sciences do not see conflict between science and religion.
 Cross-national studies polled from 1981 to 2001 on views of science and religion have noted that countries with higher religiosity have stronger trust in science.